tweag/nickel/README.md

 - [CUE](https://cuelang.org/) is a configuration language with a focus on data validation.
-It introduces a new constraint system backed by a solid theory which ensures strong guarantees about your code.
+It introduces a new constraint system backed by a solid theory that ensures strong guarantees about your code.
 It allows for very elegant schema specifications.
 In return, the cost to pay is to abandon functions and [Turing-completeness](https://en.wikipedia.org/wiki/Turing_completeness).
-    Nickel's merge system is inspired by the one of CUE, even if since Nickel does have general functions and is Turing-complete, they are necessarily different.
+    Nickel's merge system is inspired by the one of CUE, even if Nickel does have general functions and is Turing-complete, they are necessarily different.
 - [Nix](https://nixos.org/): The Nix language, or *Nix expressions*, is one of the main inspirations for Nickel.
 It is a very simple yet powerful lazy functional language.
-We strive to retain this simplicity, while adding typing capabilities, modularity, and detaching the language from the Nix package manager.
+We strive to retain this simplicity while adding typing capabilities, modularity, and detachment from the language of the Nix package manager.
 - [Dhall](https://dhall-lang.org/) is a statically typed configuration language.
     It is also inspired by Nix, to which it adds a powerful static type system.
     However, this forces the programmer to annotate all of their code with types.
-- [Jsonnet](https://jsonnet.org/) is another language which could be dubbed as "JSON with functions" (and others things as well).
+- [Jsonnet](https://jsonnet.org/) is another language that could be dubbed as "JSON with functions" (and other things as well).
 It is a lazy functional language with object-oriented features, among which inheritance is similar to Nickel's merge system.
 One big difference with Nickel is the absence of typing.